crspybits/SMSyncServer/README.md

 * You need to create your own `SMSyncServer-client.plist` file.
 See above.

-* Link the [Google SignIn Framework](https://developers.google.com/identity/sign-in/ios/) into your app.
-It seems easiest to do this [using the Cocoapod](https://developers.google.com/identity/sign-in/ios/start-integrating).
+* Since you are already using Cocoapods for SMSyncServer, use it also to link the [Google SignIn Framework](https://developers.google.com/identity/sign-in/ios/) into your app.
 As indicated in these directions, you will need to create or use a configuration file (`GoogleService-Info.plist`).
 Your `client_id` and `client_secret` will need to be placed into your `serverSecrets.json` server file.
 See above.

-* With your own Xcode project open in Xcode and with a Mac OS Finder folder open so you can see iOSFramework files, you need to drag `SMSyncServer.xcodeproj` from the iOSFramework folder into your Xcode project.

-* Then, entirely within your Xcode project, drag SMSyncServer.framework to Embedded Binaries in the General tab.

-* Also entirely within your Xcode project, locate SMCoreLib.framework and drag this to Embedded Binaries in the General tab (while you don't have to explicitly make use of SMCoreLib in your code, it is used by the SMSyncServer Framework, and this step seems necessary to build).

 * You might get the error "App Transport Security has blocked a cleartext HTTP (http://) resource load since it is insecure.
 Temporary exceptions can be configured via your app's Info.plist file." when you try run your app.
 For testing, you may want to use HTTP instead of HTTPS to access your SMSyncServer server.
 To do this, you can add the following to your app's Info.plist: